Who We Are

 Mary Jane Weiss is a Professor at Endicott College, where she directs the Master’s Program in ABA and Autism and is a mentoring faculty member in the Doctoral program in ABA.
 Dr. Weiss has worked in the field of ABA and Autism for over 30 years.
 She received her Ph.D. in Clinical Psychology from Rutgers University in 1990.
 She previously worked for 16 years at the Douglass Developmental Disabilities Center at Rutgers University, where she served as Director of Research and Training and as Clinical Director.
 She serves on the Scientific Council of the Organization for Autism Research, is on the Board of Advisors for the Cambridge Center for Behavioral Studies, and is a regular reviewer for a variety of professional journals.
 She is a frequent member of service committees for the Behavior Analyst Certification Board, including many years of service on Disciplinary Review Committees and serving as the inaugural chair of the Code Compliance Committee for the Professional and Ethical Compliance Code.
 Dr. Weiss authored the Ethics Corner column for APBA for over two years.
 She is a Past President of the Autism Special Interest.
 Group of ABAI, a former member of the Board of the APBA, and a former Board Vice President for Autism New Jersey.

-Yulema has been an ABA supervisor for almost a decade.
-In that time, she has supervised both undergraduate and graduate ABA students, as well as therapists.
-Yulema has also developed, conducted, and participated in research projects in the areas of academic supervision, and Autism.
-Additionally, Yulema has presented at state and national conferences on the areas of mentorship, supervision, sexual harassment, and communication.
-Currently, she is a PhD candidate in Education at Nova Southeastern University.
-Her academic interests include ethics and supervision in ABA, the latter of which is the topic of her dissertation.
+Yulema has been an ABA supervisor for a decade.
+In that time, she has supervised both undergraduate and graduate ABA students, as well as behavior therapists.
+Yulema has also developed, conducted, and participated in research projects in the areas of academic supervision, and autism.
+Additionally, she has presented at state and national conferences on the areas of mentorship, supervision, sexual harassment, communication, sustainability, and cultural diversity.
+Yulema earned a PhD from Nova Southeastern University.
+Her academic interests include ethics and supervision in ABA, the latter of which was the topic of her dissertation.
 Yulema is a Board Certified Behavior Analyst, and the current President Elect of the Florida Association for Behavior Analysis (FABA).
-She is also an adjunct instructor for Purdue University Global and Florida International University, where she teaches undergraduate courses in ABA.
-In addition, Yulema is an ABA consultant.
+She is also an adjunct instructor for Florida International University, and Universidad Iberoamericana (UNIBE), as well as a consultant.
 In this role, she provides school consultations and parent trainings.
 Also, Yulema works in the development of supervision systems and the dissemination of ABA to other countries and languages, as an active participant of the FABA Multicultural Special Interest Group.
-As current President Elect for FABA, she co-chairs the Legislative and Public Policy Committee.
+As current President Elect for FABA, she co-chairs the Legislative and Public Policy Committee, and is a member of the program committee.

 Michele Silcox, CMRS